compulim/message-port-rpc/README.md

 ### Can I call from the other side too?

-Yes, our implementation supports bidirectional asymmetrical calls over a pair of `MessagePort`.
+Yes, our implementation supports bidirectional asymmetrical calls over a single pair of `MessagePort`.

 You can register different functions on both sides and call from the other side.

 ```ts
 // On main thread: